 Your year in news... a year in the making

 Since its inception in 2022, I've been a front-end designer and art director for Newsprint, the Washington Post's year-end review product.
-From the beginning, I've wanted the experience to be edgy and sleek while still looking quintessentially Washington Post.
+From the beginning, I've wanted the experience to be vibrant and sleek while still looking quintessentially Washington Post.
+This year, I commissioned artwork from Ray Dak Lam and animated the assets using Lottie to translate this style across all of our platforms.

 On the design side, creating Newsprint is a two-part effort: we spend the first half of the year brainstorming design styles, commissioning the art, and creating the visual identity.
 Then, in the second half of the year, we pivot to making marketing materials and find ways to showcase the product on as many surfaces as possible.